Search Results - Ceylon

 Sri Lanka

-[[Ptolemy's world map Sri Lanka,, US: ; (); ().}} officially the Democratic Socialist Republic of Sri Lanka, also known historically as Ceylon, is an island country in South Asia.
-It lies in the Indian Ocean, southwest of the Bay of Bengal, separated from the Indian peninsula by the Gulf of Mannar and the Palk Strait.
-It shares a maritime border with the Maldives in the southwest and India in the northwest, and it lies across the Bay of Bengal from Bangladesh and Myanmar in the northeast and the Andaman and Nicobar Islands in the east.
-Sri Jayawardenepura Kotte is the legislative capital of Sri Lanka, while the largest city, Colombo, is the administrative and judicial capital which is the nation's political, financial and cultural centre.
-Kandy is the second-largest urban area and also the capital of the last native kingdom of Sri Lanka.
-The most spoken language Sinhala, is spoken by the majority of the population (approximately 17 million).
-Tamil is also spoken by approximately five million people, making it the second most-spoken language in Sri Lanka.
+[[Ptolemy's world map Sri Lanka,, US: ; (); ().}} officially the Democratic Socialist Republic of Sri Lanka, formerly known as Ceylon, is an island country in South Asia.
+It is located in the Indian Ocean, southwest of the Bay of Bengal, and is separated from India by the Gulf of Mannar and the Palk Strait.
+Sri Lanka shares a maritime border with the Maldives to the southwest and India to the northwest, and lies across the Bay of Bengal from Bangladesh and Myanmar to the northeast and the Andaman and Nicobar Islands of India to the east.
+Its capital is Sri Jayawardenepura Kotte, while Colombo is its largest city and the political, financial and cultural centre.
+Sri Lanka's population is 22 million; with the Sinhalese people, who speak the Sinhala language, forming the vast majority—while Tamil is spoken by the large Tamil minority.
+Other long-established ethnic groups include the Moors, Indian Tamils, Burghers, Malays, Chinese, and Vedda.

 Refine Results